hoglet67/6502Life/TECHNICAL.md

 - one for the new generation that is written sequentially

-There are three pointers into the current generation (prev, this and next) that point to three successive <X> coordinates in a row.
+There are three pointers into the current generation (prev, this and next) that point to three successive rows.

 There is just one pointer into the new generation, tracking the end of the list.
 New cells are only ever appended to the end.